anyantudre/Azure-Data-Scientist-DP-100/06.Deploy and consume models with Azure ML/02_Deploy_Model_To_Batch_Endpoint.md

 - **job_error.txt**: Summarizes errors in the script.
 - **job_progress_overview.txt**: Provides mini-batch processing progress.
 - **job_result.txt**: Shows errors in `init()` or `run()` functions.

+---

+## Knowledge check
+1. You are creating a batch endpoint that you want to use to predict new values for a large volume of data files.
+You want the pipeline to run the scoring script on multiple nodes and collate the results.
+What output action should you choose for the deployment?
+    - [ ] `summary_only`
+    - [x] `append_row`.
+Correct.
+You should use append_row to append each prediction to one output file.
+    - [ ] `concurrency`

+2. You have multiple models deployed to a batch endpoint.
+You invoke the endpoint without indicating which model you want to use.
+Which deployed model will do the actual batch scoring?
+    - [ ] The latest version of the deployed model.
+    - [ ] The latest deployed model.
+    - [x] The default deployed model.
+Correct.
+The default deployment will be used to do the actual batch scoring when the endpoint is invoked.